prisma/database-schema-examples/mssql/gitlab/README.md

-ON DELETE RESTRICT becomes on delete no action reduce insert value of migration rows as only 1000 are accepted at once jsonb to nvarchar
+ON DELETE RESTRICT becomes on delete no action reduce insert value of migration rows as only 1000 are accepted at once jsonb to nvarchar may trigger CACHE set to NO CACHE character becomes VARCHAR(255)